 The value of a child custody evaluator, particularly in high-conflict cases, can be an exceedingly effective asset in your case.
 Although the opinions in a child custody evaluator’s report are not binding on the court, it can be persuasive.
 Evaluators ensure the court has a full understanding of all the relevant facts in your case.

 The evaluator will contact all the parties and third-party individuals such as teachers, friends, relatives, doctors and other parties the child has come into contact with and issue a report to the court based on his or her findings.
 While judges don’t have to base their ruling solely in the contents of the evaluator’s report, many judges trust evaluators, and use their findings as a foundation for a ruling.
 Costs are typically divided between the parties pro rata based upon their respective incomes as reflected in their financial affidavits.

 Initial determinations of child custody and visitation are based upon current situations.
-There can be many life altering changes after a divorce is finalized, and these changes may be significant enough that the custody order merits a modification.
-Some common life changes necessitating modification are:
+There can be many life altering changes after a divorce is finalized, and these changes may be significant enough that the custody order merits a modification, as discussed here by our custody lawyers.
+Some common life changes necessitating modification include:

 Courts will always consider the best interests of the child or children first when petitioned to change visitation, but the rights and desires of the parent will be considered.
 To receive permission to modify custody, the parent seeking the modification must demonstrate that he or she has a substantial change in circumstances.